brianc/node-postgres/README.md

 ### drop-in backwards compatible

 pg-pool still and will always support the traditional callback api for acquiring a client.
-This is the exact API node-postgres has shipped with internally for years:
+This is the exact API node-postgres has shipped with for years:

 ```js
 const pool = new Pool()